castlabs/drmtoday-exoplayer-demo/README.md

         "purchase", // The User ID
         "default", // The Session ID
         null, // The (optional) auth token
-        null, // The (optional) asset ID.
-For debugging purposes only.
-Overrides keyIds from DASH manifest null // The (optional) variant ID.
+        null // The (optional) asset ID.
 For debugging purposes only.
 Overrides keyIds from DASH manifest );
 ```